[Warning: Graphic Content]

 I came home with a box of baby chicks and didn’t want to keep them in the kitchen.
 Isn’t interesting how we seem to get things done faster in life when it is because we don’t want something.
 It’s like that for me.

-Then I brought home ten more chickens and realized this situation wasn’t going to hold.
+Then I brought home ten more chickens (pullets, that were growing by the minute) and realized this situation wasn’t going to hold.

 The makeshift coop was too small to keep them in except at night so they roamed the yard during the day.
 I was soon missing a couple of my small chicks and then another.
 Two more disappeared while I ran errands one day, including a larger chicken that I found disemboweled a few feet from the yard.